grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: True
 .. note::
-    The value must a True or False
+    The value must be True or False

 Solver.CLM.CLMDumpInterval